We may earn commission from affiliate links →

 The capital is full of shopping opportunities, but several large malls, including the tree-lined Toptani pedestrian street and the high-end Block neighborhood.

 Enjoy Durres and its famous amphitheater.
-The coastal city of Durres boasts a beautiful harbor to enjoy and a very renowned amphitheater, which back in the day could house around 20,000 people.
+The coastal city of Durres boasts a beautiful harbor to enjoy and a very renowned amphitheater, which could house around 20,000 people back in the day.
 It’s the largest surviving Roman amphitheater in the Balkans.

 Additionally, its coastal location also makes Durres one of the most popular Albania holiday destinations.
 The city’s home to many kilometers of Adriatic Sea beaches, attracting thousands of beach-goers, sunbathers, and other summer enthusiasts.